 Producer & Director

-Olivia Wang is an independent art historian and writer, with a focus in contemporary Chinese ink art.
-Her writing on contemporary Chinese art has been published in the Wall Street Journal, ArtAsiaPacific, Orientations, Journal of Contemporary Chinese Art, among others.
+Based in Hong Kong, Olivia is an independent art curator, consultant and writer, with over twelve years of industry experience.
+Her writing on contemporary Chinese ink art has appeared in the Wall Street Journal, ArtAsiaPacific, Orientations, Journal of Contemporary Chinese Art, among others.
 See her writing here.

 Olivia holds a BA from Brown University and MPhil from Oxford University.